jp-wright/nfl_betting_market_analysis/README.md

+## Results
+As mentioned in [Wise Bets](#wise-bets) above, the goal of predicting the spread and the over/under was be able to label games that had improperly set lines which could make them appealing bets.
+This means we really wanted to regress against these targets in order to ultimately classify them.
+Paired with the three classification targets, this results in the final goal for all models in this project being able to classify whether or not a game is one we should bet on.
+A quick glance at [Tables 3](#regression-outcomes) and [4](#classification-outcomes) show a fairly pedestrian success rate at correctly predicting two of the three classification targets and a modest but not insignificant error on the regression targets.

 ### Spread Results
 #### Accuracy
 If we can predict the line accurately, we can identify games that are improperly valued by Vegas and choose to bet those games.
 The best result obtained was a MAE of 2.32 points.
-The spread average is 2.48 points with a standard deviation of 5.91 points.
+The spread average is 2.58 points with a standard deviation of 5.91 points.
+(See [Table 333](#spread-summary-statistics).
 Unfortunately this means that, on average, any prediction's true value can be within a window of 4.64 points -- not great.

 If we predicted a spread for the road team an upcoming game to be +1.0 point (meaning they were a 1-point underdog), which is the 8th most common out of 47 unique recorded lines, then using our average error, the "true" spread of the game might ought to be 1.0 - 2.32 = -1.32 points, or 1.0 + 2.32 = +3.32 points.
 In the case of -1.32 points, the road team would now be favored and would likely cause us to change our bet.
 Conversely, in the case of +3.32 points, the home team would now be favored by _over_ a field goal, which is the easiest score to make in football and would likely change our bet.

 With this in mind, I decided to set the threshold for deciding how far off a game's spread was to a minimum +/- 3 points.
-This ensured we would not select games that would 'flip' the favored team.
-Games that met or exceeded this threshold are explored in the [wise bets](#wise-bets) section below.
+This ensured we would not select games that would 'flip' the favored team and that our prediction would be beyond the threshold of a field goal.
+Games that met or exceeded this threshold are explored in the [Wise Bets Results](#wise-bets-results) section below.

 #### Feature Importance
 The most important features tend to be the _matchup delta_ features I engineered.
 These tell the difference between the two teams in a game in a given metric.
 My reasoning was that the raw value, say a high amount of rushing yards per game, would matter little for prediction of one team's superiority if the other team also had a high value in that metric.
 If one team was significantly better than the other team in a given metric we would be able to make more accurate predictions.
 This finding is shown consistently in this project as the _matchup_ features rank high in importance.

 <img src="images/spread_feats.png" align="middle" alt="Important features to predict the spread" >

-<sub>__Figure 400:__ The 40 most important features in predicting the spread are dominated by the _matchup_ features, including ten of the first twelve.</sub>
+<sub>__Figure 400:__ The 40 most important features in predicting the spread are dominated by the _matchup_ features, including ten of the first twelve.
+After the first 15 features, relative importance begins to level off with larger groupings of equally important features. </sub>

 <BR>